imagej/napari-imagej/README.md

 ## License

-Distributed under the terms of the [MIT] license, "napari-imagej" is free and open source software
+Distributed under the terms of the [BSD-3] license, "napari-imagej" is free and open source software

 ## Issues